Racial Equity Planning and Analysis

 SPU considered collecting garbage every other week instead of weekly to reduce labor and operating costs.
 Customers would see a small reduction in their bill and one less garbage truck would drive through Seattle neighborhoods every other week.

-Waste Management truck with Seattle skyline
+Waste Management truck with Seattle skyline.

-In 2011 the Environmental Justice and Service Equity team used the equity planning tools to develop a pilot program for every other week garbage collection.
-The 2012 pilot captured results from four very different neighborhoods.
+In 2011 the Environmental Justice and Service Equity team used the equity planning tools (PDF) to develop a pilot program for every other week garbage collection.
+The 2012 pilot (PDF) captured results from four very different neighborhoods.
 We learned the impact of every other week collection varied from community to community.

 Results